-As a personal trainer, I’ve heard many different crazy ideas that should promote weight loss.
+As a personal trainer, I’ve heard many different crazy ideas to promote weight loss.
 One interesting conversation I recently had with a physician was about how the sun could impact fat cells, a concept that intrigued me deeply.

 I was researching other health benefits of sun exposure, but impacting fat cells seemed a bit strange to me.